snoekiede/EsoxSolutions.ObjectPool/DEPENDENCY_INJECTION.md

 ## Overview

 EsoxSolutions.ObjectPool v3.1 includes first-class support for ASP.NET Core and Generic Host dependency injection, making it easy to register and configure object pools in your applications.
+The library also includes full integration with ASP.NET Core Health Checks for production monitoring.

 ## Installation